briantkho/Hush/README.md

 - As a user, I want to be able to load all my passwords from file

 ## Instructions for Grader
-- You can add an account to a list of accounts by clicking a button labelled "Add Account" and inputting the fields
+- You can add an account to a list of accounts by clicking a button labelled "Add Account", choosing to generate a password, then inputting the fields
 - You can add another account to a list of accounts by clicking a button labelled "Add Account" and inputting the fields
 - You can test a password strength by clicking a button labelled "Verify Password" and inputting the account to test
 - You can view all accounts in the list of accounts by clicking on a button labelled "View All Accounts"